![]() |

 Your role as an analyst/designer is to validate such properties, and to fit them into a normalized database model that reflects the needs of the business.

-During this, you will discover many candidate keys and issues concerning how candidate keys could be defined.
-With wrong candidate key decisions, chances are high that you will have a worse job in normalizing the database model, as well as achieve a high performing database in the end.
+During this, you will discover many candidate keys and issues concerning how they could be defined.
+With wrong decisions, chances are high that you will have a worse job in normalizing the database model, as well as achieve a high performing database in the end.
 (Read the eBook on database normalization). ).

-There are three fundamental demands on the candidate keys that we should never deviate from, if it is to become the subject for a primary key:
+There are three fundamental demands on the candidate key that we should never deviate from, if it is to become the subject for a primary key:

 In 2, we say that a candidate key always, without exception, must hold a value.
 Without it, we break post 1.